 Once you reach the top, you’ll have to continue walking around to reach your starting point, if you parked your car there.
 There are several other trails in the area, so if you like hiking the Volcanoes National Park is a real paradise.
 Most trails are well maintained and easy to follow.

-Another attraction for visitors to the park is the Thurston Lava Tube.
+After you finish hiking the trail, you should visit the Thurston Lava Tube, another unique attraction next to the Kilauea Iki crater.
 Walking through the lava tube is a short but impressive hike.
 A real “journey to the center of the earth!”
 It looks pretty much like walking through a cave.

-Lava tubes are formed when the lava flows down towards the ocean and the outer crust begins to harden while the inner lava continues to flow.
+Lava tube was formed when the lava flows down towards the ocean and the outer crust begins to harden while the inner lava continues to flow.
 Once the flow stops, the tunnel formation remains.
 Thurston Lava Tube dates back some 350-500 years.

 The first part is lit by electric lights and is high enough in the center to allow upright walking.
 But after this short corridor, there is another segment that is completely dark and has a very uneven floor.

 Tree roots are hanging down from the ceiling and water is dripping through the cracks forming small, slippery pods.
 This segment is very difficult to walk without a good flashlight.

 The entrance to the lava tube is surrounded by lush tropical vegetation and is close to the parking lot away from the Kilauea crater.
 At the other end of the tube there are stairs leading back to the surface.
 The Big Island has the longest and highest lava tubes in the world.